cmcproject/kafka-playground/kafka-python/README.md

-# Kafka Playground

-Simple Kafka setup using Docker and Python
+# Simple Kafka setup using Docker and Python

 # Apache Kafka